nmagee/ds2002-course/labs/lab1-cli.md

 > **Advanced Users** - For an additional challenge, complete these exercises on your local laptop using either the MacOS Terminal (Mac) or WSL Terminal (Windows).
 You may need to modify some commands accordingly.

+## Finding Help

+A few places you can find explanations and examples for various commands:

+1. Use the `man` tool in the terminal!
+For instance, to learn about `cp` and all of its features, options, etc. type `man cp` and read the documentation.
+Use the up and down arrows to navigate, then press `Q` to return to the prompt.
+2. Look at **Linux in a Nutshell** or the **Linux Pocket Guide** in Canvas Module 1.
+They include all the details!

 ## Getting Oriented to your Home Directory

 1. Change directories to your home directory by issuing the `cd ~` command. `cd` is short for "change directory".
 This is a shortcut to your home directory.